polkadot-developers/docs-sandbox/source/docs/tutorials/07-add-a-pallet.md

 - Learn how to update runtime dependencies to include a new pallet.

-- Learn how to configure pallet-specific settings using a pallet-specific configuration trait.
+- Learn how to configure a pallet-specific Rust trait.

 - See changes to the runtime by interacting with the new pallet using the front-end template.

-## Add the Nicks pallet to the runtime dependencies
+## Add the Nicks pallet dependencies

-Before you can use a new pallet, you must add some information about it to the configuration file for your program so that the compiler can include it when building the runtime binary.
+Before you can use a new pallet, you must add some information about it to the configuration file that the compiler uses to build the runtime binary.

 For Rust programs, you use the `Cargo.toml` file to define the configuration settings and dependencies that determine what gets compiled in the resulting binary.
 Because the Substrate runtime compiles to both a native Rust binary that includes standard library functions and a [WebAssembly (Wasm)](https://webassembly.org/) binary that does not include the standard library, the `Cargo.toml` file controls two important pieces of information: